mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 direct orders to military forces.
 The sector duke must go through the sector admiral rather than simply ordering a ship captain to perform a task.
-However, in a crisis some leeway is permitted; the captain might agree to follow the duke’s ‘suggestion’ if it seemed like a good idea or if sufficient influence was brought to bear.
+However, in a crisis some leeway is permitted; the captain might agree to follow the duke's 'suggestion' if it seemed like a good idea or if sufficient influence was brought to bear.
 The chain of command is fairly simple.
 Political direction comes from the nobility, with the military as its instrument.
-The sector duke might say something like, ‘Admiral, please be so good as to strengthen our naval presence along the Spinward–Coreward edge of the sector; I recommend at least another battle squadron and two or more cruiser squadrons’.
+The sector duke might say something like, 'Admiral, please be so good as to strengthen our naval presence along the Spinward–Coreward edge of the sector; I recommend at least another battle squadron and two or more cruiser squadrons'.
 The admiral would then decide if this is possible and perhaps put forward a counter–recommendation or indicate why the deployment is not a good idea.
 Once a deployment is agreed, the admiral then